Patient Voices Podcast

 🎙 The Patient Voices Podcast.

-Real stories, reliable information, and hope for those facing oncogene-driven lung cancer.
+Real stories, reliable information, and hope for those facing lung cancer.

-Click on the tile below to watch the interviews.
+Click on the tile below to watch the playlist or toggle to the individual episode via the drop down menu.

 Crippling foot pain led to mother & fitness professional Kathrin’s diagnosis with stage 4 ALK+ lung cancer age 44.